aantipov/alexeime/blog/state-management--separation-of-concerns/index.md

 ---

 ![](./crack.jpg)
 State Management in Frontend is complicated and approaches are not yet settled.
 New state management libraries keep popping up.
-In search for a silver bullet, libraries authors come up with different API styles.
+In search for a silver bullet, libraries and frameworks authors come up with different brilliant APIs and approaches.
+Developer Community has produced guidelines for many scenarios.

-Developers continue to struggle.
-Should they, though?
-Is the issue a lack of a perfect library?
+Nevertheless, developers continue to struggle.
+Why is that?
+What do they miss?

-## The Problem
+## The Complexities of State Management

 UI is a function of state.
 We make a minor modification to application state `setLoading(true)` and the entire UI changes to show the loading indicator.
 ![](./loading.jpeg)